-In this article, we take a sneak peek at some of the psychology facts about music which will leave you spellbound and will make you think that how such a complex thing as music can be so pleasing and simple for our brain to perceive.
+In this article, we take a sneak peek at some of the psychology facts about music that will leave you spellbound and will make you think that how such a complex thing as music can be so pleasing and simple for our brain to perceive.

 MUST READ – Music & Mental Health: Can Music Help You Heal?